 Instructions

-- In a small bowl, mix together mayo, Sriracha, lemon juice, and salt/pepper.
+- In a small bowl, mix mayo, Sriracha, lemon juice, and salt/pepper.
 Then, taste to check the seasoning and pour over the salad.
 Enjoy!

 - The nutrition information was calculated using only 1/4 cup of the spicy mayo sauce.